NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

         return(refl_out) # return the terra raster object }

-Now that we've defined these functions, we can run `lapply` on the band2Raster function, using all the bands:
+Now that we've defined these functions, we can run `lapply` on the band2Raster function, using all the bands.
+This may take a minute or two to run.

     # get the relevant metadata using the geth5metadata function

     h5_meta <- geth5metadata(h5_file)

+    ## Error in H5Fopen(file, flags = flags, fapl = fapl, native = native): HDF5.
+File accessibility.
+Unable to open file.

     # get all bands - a consecutive list of integers from 1:426 (# of bands)

     all_bands <- as.list(1:length(h5_meta$wavelengths))

+    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'as.list': object 'h5_meta' not found

     # lapply applies the function `band2Raster` to each element in the list `all_bands`